A Letter

 We were sitting on the bamboo bed at Fanta’s house catching each other up on the day’s events.
 Due to the size of her stomach, she stayed at home most of the day, only taking one short walk to the faroo to check on her rice; nevertheless she’d gathered more news from the village than I had.
 It’s tempting to blame this on my language barrier, but I honestly think it’s a mother’s charm that allows one to know all without lifting a finger.
 Fanta is the mother of seven, so I imagine her senses are even more heightened than my flesh and blood mother.
 Anyway, we were sitting there chatting and a bird pooped on Fanta.
 I don’t know the Mandinka word for luck, so I told her good things were coming.

 The next day, September 25th, dusk was well upon me as I raced the daylight home carrying seven kilos of beans on my baggage rack, a reward for a long day’s work on the Master Farm.
-I nearly sped past Daba, Fanta’s husband on the path outside the Health Hug.
+I nearly sped past Daba, Fanta’s husband on the path outside the Health Hut.
 I assumed he was strolling back from an evening shift of scaring monkeys away from his fields and started shouting a greeting when something in his face made me slow down.
 He wasn’t strolling.
 He was pacing.
 “Fanta is in there,” he nearly whispered as he tends to through the cigarette parting his lips.

 I leaned my bike against the fence and hurried up to the porch.
 Three older women from Fanta’s compound were sitting there waiting.
 They said they hadn’t been there long and after a few silent moments passed I decided to race off to bathe.
-For once no one begged my attention or greetings when I said I was hurrying back to the Health Hug.
+For once no one begged my attention or greetings when I said I was hurrying back to the Health Hut.
 Those who did not already know Fanta was there understood with a glance towards my anxious, excited eyes and uncertain grin.

 I took a book and my raincoat to ensure I would not need them.
 And I didn’t, because it turns out sitting anxiously is a very busying occupation.
 The other women pleaded with Fanta to give forgiveness as she cried in waves and rhythms, praying and singing in pain.
 Ansata, the educated and sassy midwife, who by some miracle comes from a Pulaar village one and a half compounds strong, was inside snapping off commands like it was no big deal to produce a child from between your legs with nothing but cries to Allah to relieve the pain.
 I was silent, sitting up straight, ears and eyes wide.
 Finally there was a tiny whine, less wholesome than Fanta’s, full of urgency, not desperation.
 After Ansata chopped some more orders, Fanta called for Diara, my host mother, to come to the door.
 When told she had left, Fanta requested that someone go get me.
 “I’m here,” I called out in a chorus of “she’s here’s.”